evanocathain/pyne2001/README.md

 pip install pyne2001
 ```

+NB. it defaults to f77 if you don't have FC set, so you may want export FC=gfortran in your .bash_profile or some such if you don't have f77.

 To check that all went well, try importing the module and running the unit tests, you should see something like this:

 ```ipython